rdoxenham/openstack-networking/documentation/networking-training.md

 * Nova - Compute
 * Horizon - OpenStack dashboard
 * MySQL and Qpid - Supporting infrastructure services
+* Created an Admin user and provided a 'source' file in /root

 In addition, it's installed and partly configured Quantum for us.
+Let's take a look in more depth in the next chapter.